 It is observed that energy efficient star rated pumps have poor voltage fluctuation withstand capability.
 Therefore improvement of voltage profile and power quality at feeder should go hand in hand with pump replacement.
 The Doddaballapur project highlights that pump replacement without improving the power quality is not economically viable.
 Moreover, improvement in voltage stability alone can improve the efficiency considerably.
 Hence feeder segregation and capacitor installation at pump-set location are such practices that can be considered along with pump replacement.
 In one of the projects, Distribution Transformers (DTs) were installed at each pumping site.
-This ensured that the power quality is maintained at pump site.
+This ensured that the power transfer is carried out at HV over the long distance and also at the voltage level thus ensuring that power quality is maintained at pump site.
 DT installation is a costly process with higher upfront cost and maintenance cost but it can regulate the power supply and metering can be enabled at pumping site.